GEOMETRINAE, GEOMETRIDAE, GEOMETROIDEA

 Pupation occurs in the leaf litter.
 Pupal duration is three weeks for Caterpillars pupating in December in Melbourne.

 The adult is also green, and has two faint white zig-zag lines across each wing, and a yellow dorsal stripe on the abdomen.
-The termen of each wing and the costa of each forewing are pale orange.
+The marginal hairs of each wing and the costa of each forewing are pale orange.
 The hindwing margins are angled.
 The head has an orange collar.
 Because of the predominant green colour, this and related species of moths are called 'Emeralds'.
 The moth has a wingspan of about 3 cms.

 The eggs are bright green also.
 They are oval like a rugby football, slightly flattened above and below and at each end.